shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-2.md

 ```

 We are iterating over the `tokenList` and creating a list of tokens for the user to select from.
 When the user clicks on any token, we will call the `updateSelectedToken` from the `useData` context and pass in the token that the user clicked on, and close the modal.
-You can refer to [this site]((https://headlessui.dev/react/dialog)) to learn more about headlessUI modals.
+You can refer to [this site](https://headlessui.dev/react/dialog) to learn more about headlessUI modals.

 This is how the modal looks like:

 ![Tokens Modal](../../../.gitbook/assets/tokens-modal.png)

-Now that we are done with the modal, let's update our `index.tsx` to replace `Pay Token` with the modal button.
+Now that we are done with the modal, let's update our `index.tsx` to replace **Pay Token** with the modal button.

-In `index.tsx` replace
+In `index.tsx` replace this:

 ```javascript
 <div className="px-3 py-2 bg-gray-800 rounded-2xl flex flex-row items-center">